Harvestable rights - dams

 When calculating your harvestable right, you may also need to take into account:

 - Dams built before 1999 used only for stock and domestic purposes

-Licences are not required for farm dams with a volume of up to one megalitre on small properties where the maximum harvestable right dam capacity is less than one megalitre and the property was approved for subdivision before 1 January 1999 (where the dam was within the harvestable right capacity before the subdivision).
+Licences are not required for dams up to one megalitre in size on small properties where the Maximum Harvestable Right Dam Capacity (MHRDC) is less than one megalitre and where the property was approved for subdivision before 1 January 1999.

 Minimal impacts and erosion control